asemio/SZXX/README.md

 #### Is it fast?

 Not really.
+It's fine.

 Streaming data is always going to be slower than deserializing a whole file into memory.

+It takes a lot of processing to extract each row from an XLSX file: ZIP is a format designed for floppy disks and old hard drives, XML is far from efficient, and XLSX requires reading **a lot** of XML data just to produce one row of data.

-Using 1 core on an older 2017 Macbook Pro, it processes an enormous 107MB, 28-column x 1,048,576-row XLSX file in 160 seconds **using only 27MB of memory**.
-The same file takes 70 seconds to open in LibreOffice using 2 cores and 1.8GB of memory.
+Using 1 core on an older 2017 Macbook Pro, SZXX processes an enormous 107MB, 28-column x 1,048,576-row XLSX file in 160 seconds **using only 27MB of memory**.
+The same file takes 70 seconds to open in LibreOffice using 2 cores and **1.8GB of memory**.